Eng-Mo/CarND-Advanced-Lane-Lines/README.md

 ![alt text][image5]

 #### 4. Line fitting
 `LineFitting()`idintifys the lane points and fit a second order polynomial to both right and left lane and the steps clearly commetted in `LaneDetect.py`. it started by computing the histogram of the half buttom of the image and extract 2 high peaks of x-position for right and left lane.
 After, 9 sliding windows to idintify lane pixels.
 Each one centered on the midpoint of the pixels from the window below.
-Extract the points of each lane lines using `polyfit()` that fits a 2nd order polynomial to each set of pixel:
+Extract the points of each lane lines using `polyfit()` that fits a 2nd order polynomial to each set of pixel.
 ![alt text][image6]
 ![alt text][image7]